eploko/rabelyoda/README.markdown

 All of the strings not found in `en.yml`, will be removed from `*.yml` as well.

+You can then give all these `locale.yml` files to your translators.
+When the translation is done just copy the translated file over the original one in `config/locales`, commit and deploy.

 ## Note on Patches/Pull Requests

 * Fork the project.